Current as of: March 13, 2025 - 17:54

 Tipping is entirely at your discretion but is customary in Bhutan and the following is to act as a guide only.

-From this, allocate around 1,670 ngultrums (US$20) per person to form a kitty for hotel porters and waiters (you can give this to your Bhutanese guide at the start of the trip to divide between the hotels/restaurants).
+From this, allocate around 2,100 ngultrums (US$25) per person to form a kitty for hotel porters and waiters (you can give this to your Bhutanese tour leader at the start of the trip to divide between the hotels/restaurants).

 We suggest you then collect the remaining amount among yourselves towards the end of the trip.
-This can be divided between the Bhutanese guide, assistant guide and drivers at the end of the trip.
-For a group of more than 12, you have one guide, one assistant guide and two drivers.
+This can be divided between the Bhutanese tour leader, assistant guide and drivers at the end of the trip.
+For a group of more than 12, you have one tour leader, one assistant guide and two drivers.

 Divide the tipping money as such: